Massanutten Mountain Trails 100 Mile Run

 - How many people will not complete the entry process

 - How many people will withdraw from either list

 - Whether you will get in the race

 You can use the following information to judge how good your chances are of moving from the wait list to be among the entrants.
-Please note that the entry limit for 2011 and after is 205.
-The entry limit for 2013 is 208.
+Please note that the entry limit for 2011 through 2012 was 205.
+The entry limit for 2013 was 208 and is the same for 2014.
 The limit was 180 entrants for 2009 and 2010.
 The limit was 160 entrants for all years listed below prior to 2009.

 |On Lottery Day||2010||2011||2012||2013|